sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 The meta title is what's displayed to a potential visitor on Google.
 You can change this under the General tab of the page's SEO settings.

-#### First Paragraph
+#### Introduction

-The first paragraph is the first block of text found in your content editor.
+The introduction is often the first few paragraphs of text found in your content editor.
-In writing, the first paragraph is used to annotate what your content is about.
+In writing, the first few paragraphs should be used to annotate what your content is about.

-It's the best place to use your focus keyword.
+It's the best place to use your focus keyword, so users know they've landed on the right page.

+A good introduction drastically improves user retention, which indirectly signals that the content is of high quality to search engines.

 #### Subject Density